vuestorefront/vue-storefront/packages/core/docs/getting-started/introduction.md

 ## Start with Vue.js

-If you are new to the Vue.js ecosystem, the best place to start learning is the [Vue.js documentation](https://vuejs.org/). **In our documentation (with some exceptions), we assume prior knowledge of Vue.js**.
+If you are new to the Vue.js ecosystem, the best place to start learning is the [Vue.js documentation](https://vuejs.org/). **In our documentation, we assume prior knowledge of Vue.js (with some exceptions)**.
 While we do our best to explain each topic in detail, a lack of this knowledge might cause you to get lost.

 The next step in the learning process is reading [Nuxt.js documentation](https://nuxtjs.org/docs/).
 In most places, we don't assume this knowledge and add links to related documents, but having it will make you more confident and let you work faster and more efficiently.